 - Go to Google Font site

 Step #3.
-Add the Google Font code to the custom.css file
+Apply the Google Font CSS rules to the custom.css file

-Now you need to get two lines of the CSS code from the @IMPORT tab and add them to your custom.css file.
+Now you need to add two lines of the CSS code to your custom.css file.

-- Add the curly brackets before and after this line
+- Paste it into your custom.css file adding the curly brackets before and after this line

-h2CSS code before the first curly bracket, to apply the Roboto Google Font family to your articles h2 headings
+h2CSS code before the first curly bracket, to apply the Roboto Google Font family to your articles h2 heading:

 - Click Save.